 Mobile app support for DFS, seasonal leagues, & sports betting

-While the desktop is where RotoQL shines, there are also a few RotoQL apps targeted at different audiences.
+While the desktop is where they shine, RotoQL has developed independent apps for varying audiences.
 Here is a quick summary of the three mobile applications developed by RotoQL.

 1. SquadQL - Lineup optimization for seasonal fantasy players